 Question and Answer: When did you start building with K'NEX?

-Where did you come up with the idea for your winning model?
+How did you come up with the idea for your winning model?

-Do you have a favorite past K'NEXpert, if so who?
+Do you have a favorite past K'NEXpert?
+If so, who?

 Do they build with K'NEX too?
 Do you build models together?

 Matthew likes to build with K'NEX, but we like to build different kinds of models, so I build with my niece instead.